About Us: Economic & Public Policy Research

-The Economic & Public Policy Research group (EPPR) provides unbiased analyses on economic policy issues in Massachusetts, New England, and beyond.
-As a leading provider of applied economic policy research, we help our clients make informed decisions about strategic policy, planning, and investment issues.
+The Economic & Public Policy Research group (EPPR) provides unbiased analyses on the economic, demographic, workforce, and other public policy issues in Massachusetts, New England, and beyond.
+As a leading provider of applied economic and public policy research, we help our clients make informed decisions about strategic policy, planning, and investment issues.
 We produce in-depth studies that help clients build credibility, quantify impacts, gain visibility, educate constituents, prioritize investment, and plan economic development initiatives.

 We also lead MassBenchmarks, an economic journal that presents timely information concerning the performance of and prospects for the Massachusetts economy, including economic analyses of key industries that make up the economic base of the state.
 Our affiliation with the University of Massachusetts positions us to tap into resources and expertise from the five-campus University system to promote the public’s understanding of critical economic and policy issues.